Nebulaworks/nix-garage/imgs/README.md

 The goal of this project is to have a way to define and pin the inputs of an image (nixpkgs) so that the output of the image is `ALWAYS` reproducible.
 This has been a long shortcomming of docker images and `Dockerfile`.

+All images are currently hosted in on Dockerhub: https://hub.docker.com/u/nebulaworks